 The commercial apron area is primarily comprised of 14-inch-thick Portland Cement Concrete (PCC) pavement to support the passenger aircraft.
 According to the 2018 Airfield Pavement Report, the pavement was considered "fair" condition, with the last rehabilitation project featuring crack sealant replacement and isolated slab repair in 20071.
 The apron features in-pavement catch basins that collect and route all surface runoff to two airfield outfall catchment areas.
-The apron also features a glycol collection system able to be activated in the event the airport's deicing levels reach levels requiring catchment.
+The apron also features a glycol collection system that contains overspray of de-icing fluid at the terminal gates; the system is not currently operating but is in serviceable condition.
 Mast lighting mounted on the terminal facility structure provides sufficient illumination at night in the terminal apron area.
 The main utility corridor for FAA electrical and communication lines at TOL runs beneath the commercial apron connecting the ATCT with airfield facilities.
 Similarly, the primary sanitary sewer serving the Airport, as well as communication cables connecting nearby Airport buildings, run beneath the apron.

 Originally designed to accommodate regional jet aircraft, the apron may face constraints if larger commercial aircraft start operating at TOL.
 During peak capacity, the apron could see up to four aircraft docked to passenger boarding bridges with allowance for additional aircraft parked in a ground-loading or remaining overnight configuration.
-Current aircraft that are serviced (regional and Airbus A320 and/or Boeing 737 family aircraft) at the terminal are able power in and out of gates 4 and 5 with gate 3 requiring ground handling pushback.
-Larger aircraft may require movement analysis and aircraft/airline performance limitation input prior to conducting gate operations under aircraft propulsion.
+A full apron would require ground handling pushback operations for each aircraft to ensure adequate clearance to adjacent aircraft and buildings safely.
+Under the current operation of the Airport, smaller regional jets can power in and out of parking positions, negating the need for ground handling, but the larger jets, like the Airbus A320 currently operating at TOL, require pushback and ground handling crews.

 The commercial apron sits under intersecting Part 77 Imaginary Surfaces for the Airport's two runways, located about 750 feet from the Runway 7-25 centerline and about 520 feet from the Runway 16-34 centerline.
-Based on this location, aircraft current serviced at the terminal sit within and under the 40' Building Restriction Line (BRL) when parked at each respective gate.
-However, in the event larger aircraft begin operating out of the terminal facility, advanced airspace analysis will need to be performed in addition to the movement/parking analysis mentioned above to ensure full compliance.
+Based on this location, some aircraft may be limited to usable parking positions on the ramp with tail height restrictions necessary for FAR Part 77 airspace compliance.
+However, the two commercial aircraft that use this apron, the Embraer ERJ145 and Airbus A320, are beneath this height restriction in marked parking positions.